synrais/Makita-LXT-Battery-Monitor-Unlocker/README.md

 **Pull-up voltage depends on your board:**

-- **Arduino Uno / Nano** — pull up to **5 V**.
-The ATmega328P runs at 5 V and its logic HIGH threshold (~3.0 V) leaves almost no margin when pulling up to 3.3 V, causing unreliable reads.
-The battery's BMS data pin can tolerate 5 V in practice.
+- **Arduino Uno / Nano** — pull up to **5v**.
+The ATmega328P runs at 5v and its logic HIGH threshold (~3.0v) leaves almost no margin when pulling up to 3.3v, causing unreliable reads.
+The battery's BMS data pin can tolerate 5v in practice.
-- **ESP32-C3 / RP2040 Zero** — pull up 4.7 kΩ to **3.3 V only**.
-These are 3.3 V-native devices and 5 V on a GPIO will damage them.
+- **ESP32-C3 / RP2040 Zero** — pull up 4.7 kΩ to **3.3v only**.
+These are 3.3v-native devices and 5v on a GPIO will damage them.
 Also as precaution Connect the Bus enable and 1-Wire of your battery to your chip via 1k resistors to mitigate risk of a pin getting stuck high or low or blowing (It helps alot!).
 Make sure they are directly connected to the gpio pins and your battery Bus enable and 1-Wire pins!

 > **Optional** — A 1 kΩ load resistor may be required across the battery's main power terminals (B+ to B−), as some batteries enter a deep sleep state and will not respond on the 1-Wire bus until they detect current draw on the power terminals — toggling ENABLE alone is not sufficient to wake them.
 A 1 kΩ resistor draws enough current to reliably trigger BMS wake-up while remaining cool enough for a standard ¼ W or ½ W resistor.
 Values above ~1.5 kΩ have been found insufficient to wake some batteries.
 Plugging into a Makita charger or 2 pin device will also wake a battery from this state.

 > **Note** — A battery will accept charge from any DC power source in any state (deep sleep or error).
-Loading the battery with a 1 kΩ resistor then briefly grounding the enable pin should make any locked BMS wake up and output power without clearing errors, provided the battery is above ~8 V.
+Loading the battery with a 1 kΩ resistor then briefly grounding the enable pin should make any locked BMS wake up and output power without clearing errors, provided the battery is above ~8v.

 ### Pin Assignments